 Over time, the brain becomes used to having meth present.
-A process called down regulation leads to reduced levels of dopamine in the brain.
-Basically, the neurons that are responsible for dopamine release stop allowing as much of the chemical to be released.
-The body is used to meth causing dopamine to be released, so it stops producing the same amount.
-As a result, the individual becomes dependent on meth for their dopamine.
+A process called downregulation leads to reduced levels of dopamine in the brain.
+Basically, the neurons responsible for dopamine release stop releasing as much.
+TAs a result, the individual becomes dependent on meth for their dopamine.

 Once someone stops using meth, their dopamine levels immediately start to fall.
 This drop in dopamine levels fuels different withdrawal symptoms.
 Many individuals experience physical, mental and emotional symptoms.

 Among the many withdrawal symptoms, patients are likely to experience anhedonia.
 This term means that the user basically loses their ability to feel satisfaction or pleasure when they stop using.
 While this withdrawal symptom can be challenging, it will become less troubling after continued abstinence.